tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 The initializer for the singleton is set to `private` to prevent other objects from creating their own instances of the `DataStore` class.
 Without this `private init()`, our `DataStore` would automatically be provided with the default public initializer.
 The `private` access control limits the scope of this method so it can only be seen (and called) from within the `DataStore` class.

-Private hides the initializer so no one can call the initializer from outside this class Let on a class means the instance doen't change, but the properties can be changed Let on a struct means properties of that instance can't change

 In the scope of this lab we're going to call this class `LocationsDataStore` meaning we need to write out our data store as follows:

 ```swift